Note

 Tags

-To make it easier to find entries later, jrnl
+To make it easier to find entries later, jrnl includes support for inline tags

-).
+(the default tag symbol is @).
 You can find and filter entries by using tags

 along with other search criteria.